TARKA VALLEY RAILWAY (T.V.R.)

 In November 2021, a new Visitor Centre was installed.

-Phase 2 will involve progressing the line towards the first river bridge towards Bideford.
-This will include provision of a 'Halt' positioned at the pathway leading to the current 'Rolle Canal' walkway and the addition of approx 300mtrs of track.
+This will involve progressing the line towards the first river bridge towards Bideford.
+This will include provision of a 'Halt' positioned at the pathway leading to the current 'Rolle Canal' walkway and the addition of approximately 300 metres of track.

 Several larger project plans are needing to be addressed before further track can be added, such as the river viaducts and Landcross tunnel but these can be overcome in time.
-The Office of Road and Rail Regulation has been consulted and solutions are possible.
+The Office of Rail and Road has been consulted and solutions are possible.

 It is also intended to establish a railway heritage and educational centre at Torrington with information displayed on the history and development of the railway, the Rolle Canal and the local ball clay industry.